AdobeDocs/genstudio.en/help/user-guide/approvals/publish-content.md

 ## After publication

 All GenStudio users can access approved assets or experiences in [!DNL Content].
-The Asset details pane identifies the asset's upload and approval history.
-Saved content is identified by these attributes:
+The Asset details pane identifies the asset's upload and approval history These attributes identify saved content:

 * **Upload date**: Identifies the date that the content was uploaded.
 * **Uploaded by**: Identifies the GenStudio asset creator.

-Draft URLs are invalid after a draft asset or experience are saved to [!DNL Content].
+Draft URLs are invalid after a draft asset or experience is saved to [!DNL Content].